Frequently Asked Questions

 What are the details of the ownership partnership?

 EQT Midstream Partners, LP has a 45.5% significant ownership interest in the joint venture and will operate the proposed Mountain Valley Pipeline; NextEra Energy has a 31% ownership interest; Con Edison Transmission, Inc. has a 12.5% interest; WGL Midstream has a 10% interest; and RGC Midstream, LLC has a 1% interest.

 What is the expected project timeline?

 Mountain Valley Pipeline, LLC began the voluntary pre-filing process with the Federal Energy Regulatory Commission (FERC) in October 2014.
 The FERC pre-filing is an engagement process to help stakeholders and pipeline companies alike understand questions and concerns.
-Mountain Valley Pipeline, LLC filed a formal Application with the FERC on October 23, 2015 and anticipates a fourth quarter 2017 construction start date, with an estimated in-service date during the fourth quarter 2018.
+Mountain Valley Pipeline, LLC filed a formal Application with the FERC on October 23, 2015 and received the FERC Certificate on October 13, 2017.
+The project team anticipates a first quarter 2018 construction start date and an estimated in-service date during the fourth quarter 2018.

 What is the proposed project scope?